Inist-CNRS/node-inist-ark/README.md

 var ark = new InistArk();
 ark.validate('ark:/67375/39D-L2DM2F95-7');
 // returns:
-// { ark: true,          // false if one of the folowwing fields is false
+// { ark: true,          // false if one of the following fields is false
 //   naan: true,         // false if it's not the inist naan
 //   name: true,         // false if subpubliser, identifier or checksum is false
 //   subpublisher: true, // false if not 3 char length and not respecting the alphabet